The Origins of Yellow Fever

 The first Yellow Fever Epidemic in North America occurred in 1668 in New York City, followed by Epidemics in Boston (1691) and Charleston (1699).
 One of the deadliest epidemics in the northern States was the 1793 Yellow Fever Epidemic in Philadelphia, which killed nearly 5,000 people (10% of the population) and caused the American Government and President George Washington to flee the city, which was the nation’s capital at that time.
-After the 1820s, Yellow Fever outbreaks were limited to the Southern United States, with New Orleans being particularly hard hit by Yellow Jack.
+After the 1820s, Yellow Fever outbreaks were generally limited to the Southern United States.
+An outbreak in Savannah, Georgia in 1820 resulted in 700 deaths, while an epidemic in Norfolk, Virginia in 1855 led to over 3,000 deaths, and also resulted in the creation of the Howard Association, a benevolent association that coordinated Yellow Fever relief in this and future epidemics.
+New Orleans, Louisiana was particularly hard hit by Yellow Jack, with over 40,000 deaths in the many epidemics the City battled between 1800 and 1905.
 During the 1853 New Orleans Epidemic, nearly 8,000 people were killed.
-However, the worst epidemic was yet to come.

 The exact origins of the 1878 Yellow Fever Epidemic are unknown.
-According to legend, the Yellow Fever began in May, when the steamer ship Emily B. Souder arrived at the mouth of the Mississippi River from the Caribbean.
-On May 23rd, the Souder arrived in New Orleans.
+According to some sources, the Yellow Fever originated from an outbreak in the Caribbean and was brought to the United States by the steamer ship Emily B. Souder.
+On May 23rd, the Emily B. Souder travelled past the Mississippi River Quarantine Station and arrived in New Orleans.
 One of the Souder’s crew members, John E. Clark, died two days later, likely of the Yellow Fever.
 Within a month, over 20 citizens had died of the Yellow Fever, though it took another month before the town’s officials to declare a quarantine.
 By the end of the epidemic, over 4,000 people were dead of Fever in New Orleans.

 Our sheriff and city marshall and deputies are dead or gone.
 Our mayor is dead . . . our population is reduced to the sick, the doctors, nurses and undertakers- our people generally have fled the city.